-In 2004, I wrote this cover story for Creative Loafing, Atlanta's major newsweekly magazine at the time.
+In 2004, I wrote this cover story for Creative Loafing, Atlanta's major newsweekly at the time.
 The events covered in the story – centered around a crime that occurred after Muhammad Ali's comeback fight in Atlanta on Oct.
 26, 1970 – are in the news again after the release of the popular Fight Night podcast series.

-Below is the full corrected text of my original story, which you won't find on Creative Loafing's website because their link is faulty compared to the original print version.
+Below is the full corrected text of my story, which you won't find on Creative Loafing's website because their link is faulty and confusing to read compared to the original print version.

 'Chicken Man' and the cop

 Two men, one crime, and the heavyweight championship of the world

 By Blake Guthrie

 J.D.
 Hudson knew they were a bunch of no-good punks as soon as they strutted into the drugstore.

 He was gobbling down lunch at the old Yates & Milton pharmacy on the west side when the door chime rang and a neighborhood numbers boss named Robert "Short Papa" Vambrose strolled in with his entourage.

 "Young hustlers in training," Hudson thought to himself.

 He was in a rush to make an afternoon class at Clark College, which is what they used to call Clark Atlanta University in those days.
 But Hudson wasn't just a student.
 He was a pretty tough guy in his own right, bristling with the muscles of an amateur welterweight champ and, at 22, one of the first black men on the freshly integrated Atlanta police force.